powelli13/dara-dots/DaraDots_Rules.md

-# dara-dots
+# Competitive dara-dots
-Using Phaser 3 to implement a game idea I have.
+## These original rules were for a competitive version of Dara Dots.

 Below is an evolving description of the game and rules:
 This is mainly a brain dump right now.
 Better formatting